francois-rozet/dawgz/README.md

     @job(name='A', time='01:00:00')
     def a():
     ```

+    All keyword arguments other than `name` and `array` are passed as settings to the scheduler.
+For example, with the `slurm` backend, the following would lead to a job array of 64 tasks, with a maximum of 3 simultaneous tasks running exclusively on `'tesla'` or `'quadro'` partitions.

+    ```python
+    @job(array=64, maxsim=3, partition='tesla,quadro')
+    ```

+    Importantly, a job is **shipped with its context**, meaning that modifying global variables after it has been created does not affect its execution.

 * `@dawgz.after` adds one or more dependencies to a job.
 By default, the job waits for its dependencies to complete with success.
 The desired status can be set to `'success'` (default), `'failure'` or `'any'`.
 In the following example, `b` waits for `a` to complete with `'failure'`.